 |---|---|---|---|

-| Exact life prediction for each custom motion profile | Public catalogs provide family-level limits but not universal cycle-life guarantees for every custom duty and load waveform. | pending | Run project-specific life and thermal validation before final warranty claims. |
+| Exact life prediction for each custom motion profile | Public catalogs provide family-level limits but not universal cycle-life guarantees for every custom duty and load waveform; no reliable open dataset provides a universal curve. | pending | Run project-specific life and thermal validation before final warranty claims. |

 | Universal side-load tolerance in unknown linkage geometries | Published side-load numbers exist for selected examples only; linkage geometry can alter stress significantly. | partial | Model linkage forces and verify with instrumented bench testing at worst-case positions. |